 If the company car benefit changes significantly (i.e. the car is replaced in the year), it will likely result in an adjustment on the Self Assessment tax return, or an adjustment to the tax code.
 However, HMRC should be notified of the change at the time it takes place.

 The company and the employee must continue to declare the car benefit each year, regardless of whether it is payrolled or not.
 It is also important to be aware that the considered level of benefit may change each year, even if the car stays the same.

 Before we begin, it is important to point out that company car tax is calculated using the same method, regardless of whether the car is purchased outright, leased, or financed via hire purchase.

-Company car tax is calculated on both the retail price and the CO2 emissions of the car.
+Company car tax is calculated on both the retail price and the CO2 emissions of the car (there are a series of bands that different cars fall into).
 An expensive car with high CO2 emissions will attract a large company car tax bill.

 4 examples of how company car tax is calculated

 To better understand the impact different vehicle types have on company car tax, we have created 4 examples below.

 Each of the following examples is based on:

 - a car with a retail price of £40,000, registered in December 2020, whose driver has full access to the car in the tax year 2022/2023

 - the diesel and petrol examples are based on CO2 emissions of 105 and engine size of 1401-2000cc